-So, I know that when things are in crisis it is easy to stay motivated to do the things that help.
-But meditation is a form of mind training and, like weight training, it doesn’t get stronger with a haphazard practice.
-If you do it every day, it creates a better quality of life.
-I have worked with clients who had become disillusioned with meditation when on the infrequent days they DID meditate they were still reactive to triggers that caused anger, hurt, disappointment, etc. But meditation doesn’t work this way, and by establishing strategies that helped form a solid practice my clients were able to feel and see significant changes.
+Meditation is a form of mind training and, like weight training, it doesn’t improve with a haphazard practice.
+Practiced every day however, meditation contributes significantly to a better quality of life.
+It is therefore important to establish strategies that support a solid practice, allowing us to feel and see significant changes.
 The mind is a muscle that gets stronger over time and it takes consistent training to see your strength improve.

-Here are some 5 things that may help to solidify your practice –
+Here are 5 things that will help to establish a consistent home practice:

 - Set a firm intention – it’s important that you get clear about why a meditation practice is important to you.
 You may want to list all the things you have to gain from a meditation practice as a reminder of why you want to meditate.

 - Create a habit – to create a regular meditation practice make it a part of your regular routine.
 Try to find a time that you are consistently available each day.
-Either in the morning as soon as you arise, or last thing at night.
-I find the mornings are better for concentration.
+Either in the morning upon rising, or last thing at night may work best.

-- Create a special space– I have a little altar set up on my bedside table and another on a small table in my studio.
-Nothing fancy, just a few objects that remind me about my spiritual life and inspire me to attend to my higher self.
+- Create a special space– You may like to set up on an alter that reminds you of your spiritual life and inspires you to attend to your higher self.
 You could use a photo, flowers, objects from nature, crystals, candles, oils and books that inspire you.
 If you have the space you could also set up a meditation cushion or chair with your altar.

 - Don’t stress – if you miss your scheduled time do not let it cause suffering with negative self talk or feelings of failure.
 This is counterproductive to reducing stress and feeling centred.
 Just start again the next day.

-During The Livewell Playground’s Introduction To Meditation course (join over here for FREE) we learnt that meditation is the practice of noticing where our attention is, noticing our thoughts, and then gently guiding our attention back to our breath, our center, our sense of peace.
+During The Livewell Playground’s Introduction To Meditation course (join over here for FREE) you will learn that mindfulness meditation is the practice of noticing where your attention is, noticing your thoughts, and then gently guiding the attention back to the breath, our centre, and a sense of peace.